Where can I study abroad?

 The purpose of filling out the Academic Planning Worksheet is to make sure that your courses will transfer back to St. Mary’s and fulfill your requirements.
 Once your form is received, the Registrar’s Office will check your course requests against your Academic Evaluation to verify that the courses will satisfy your degree requirements as listed on your evaluation.
 We will email you if there is a question regarding a course which you are intending on taking abroad.
 If you register for a course abroad which is not listed on your Academic Planning Worksheet, you must email the Registrar’s Office at [email protected], so that we can update your Evaluation.

 Can I use my financial aid, grants or government funding for study abroad?

 All Saint Mary's grants and financial aid will apply to SMC-sponsored programs.
 If you will be undertaking a non-SMC study abroad program our financial aid and grants will not go with you, but government financial aid and grants may still apply.
 Your financial aid counselor can explain all the details.

 Can I use my financial aid and scholarships once I return to Saint Mary's?

 All financial aid and scholarships will begin after returning from an SMC or non-SMC study abroad program.
 Talk to your financial aid counselor.

 Can I get a scholarship to study abroad?

-The Gilman Scholarship awards up to $5,000 for students to pursue study abroad opportunities.
-For more information please go to www.iie.org/programs/gilman.
+Gilman Scholarship: this scholarship awards up to $5,000 for students to pursue study abroad opportunities. this scholarship is intended for students who are Pell Grant recipients.
+To learn more information please go to www.iie.org/programs/gilman.

 How do I get a new course approved while I'm out of the country?